vyos/vyos-documentation/docs/documentation.rst

 Cross-References
 ^^^^^^^^^^^^^^^^

-A plugin will used to generate a reference lable of each headline.
-To reference a page or a section in the documentation use the ``:ref:`` command.
+A plugin will be used to generate a reference label for each headline. to reference a page or a section in the documentation use the ``:ref:`` command.

-For example you want to reference the headline **VLAN** in the **ethernet.rst** page.
-The plugin generates label based on headline and the file path.
+For example, you want to reference the headline **VLAN** in the **ethernet.rst** page.
+The plugin generates the label based on the headline and the file path.

 ``:ref:`configuration/interfaces/ethernet:vlan``